Configure Elastic Cloud SAML single sign-on

 edit

 After you register the IdP in Elastic Cloud and configure your IdP, you can test authentication.
-To begin SSO, open the sso_login_url in your browser.
-If everything is configured correctly you should be redirected to your IdP for authentication and then redirected back to Elastic Cloud signed in.
-Users who are not a member of the Elastic Cloud organization can authenticate with your IdP to automatically create an Elastic Cloud account provided that their email matches the claimed domain.
+To begin SSO, open the identity provider SSO URL in an incognito browsing session.
+If everything is configured correctly, you should be redirected to your IdP for authentication and then redirected back to Elastic Cloud signed in.

 Enforce SSO